Monark 606

 Monark 606 is a 6.06 m sailboat class designed by Pelle Petterson and built in about 800 copies.

-It is a small type of lightweight racing keelboat and has an excellent combination of stability and key characteristics of the dinghy.
-For example, it is very easy to plane and increase speed drastically due to an excellent design, a flat bottom, a high-performance sail area, and a high power-to-weight ratio.
+It is a small type of lightweight racing keelboat and has a combination of stability and characteristics of the dinghy, a flat bottom, a high-performance sail area, and a high power-to-weight ratio.

-The 606 has a large cockpit relative to its size and allows for moving about easily, with the rudder positioned on the transom.
-It offers numerous opportunities for trimming, combined with liberal rules for its class, and is well-suited for coastal cruising and competitive racing.
+The 606 has a large cockpit relative to its size, with the rudder positioned on the transom.

-Combined, these capabilities allow for a sporty and versatile boat that especially in Scandinavia appeals to enthusiasts.
 National championships are regularly held in Scandinavia and Finland.